 Year Joined MKLM: 2017

-Kylene has a BS in Exercise Physiology from the College of St. Scholastica in Duluth, MN.
-She served with Americorps in Sitka, Alaska, which led to an Americorps position working in Wellness programs at a women’s homeless drop-in center, Women’s Hearth, in Spokane, WA.
-She has also volunteered with a hospital neonatal intensive care unit and a men’s transitional living center.
-Kylene hails from the small town of Brookston, MN, but considers St. Ann’s in Spokane to be her home parish.
-She has been involved in her parish helping with youth ministry.
+Kylene has a bachelor of science in exercise physiology from the College of St. Scholastica in Duluth, Minnesota.
+She served with Americorps in Sitka, Alaska, which led to an Americorps position working in wellness programs at Women’s Hearth, a women’s homeless drop-in center in Spokane, Washington.
+She also volunteered with a hospital neonatal intensive care unit and a men’s transitional living center.
+Kylene hails from the small town of Brookston, Minnesota, but considers her home parish to be St. Ann’s in Spokane, where she helped with youth ministry.

 Kylene jokes that she has always wanted to become, in her words, a professional volunteer.
 While at Women’s Hearth, she worked to deliver non-profit wellness programming and volunteer management.
-She came to MKLM through a co-worker who was an MKLM Affiliate.
+She came to Maryknoll Lay Missioners through a co-worker who was a Maryknoll Affiliate.
 Kylene felt her values fit very well with those of MKLM and decided to look into becoming a lay missioner.
-After much introspection, a friend told her she had a vision of Kylene working as a missioner and asked Kylene if she had ever considered becoming one.
-Kylene felt this was a clear sign of what she was supposed to do.
 She sees mission as an opportunity to work alongside people of different religions and cultural traditions in an effort to build a world of justice, peace and understanding.